TapyrLabs/tl_elliptec/README.md

-This scales to several devices on one bus without extra locking — run one `poll_position()` per device on its own thread, and issue moves from another thread (or the main one) whenever you like; the broker keeps everything safe and prioritized.
-See the docs for the full explanation and a multi-device example.
+This scales to several devices on one bus without extra locking — run one `poll_position()` per device on its own thread, and issue moves from another thread (or the main one) whenever you like.

-That's the tip of it — units vs. raw pulses, the `stop()` caveat, and the full command reference are all in the docs:
+Full command reference are all in the docs:
 **[tl-elliptec.readthedocs.io](https://tl-elliptec.readthedocs.io)**

 ## Running the tests